 Yesterday, our worship service was a little different.
 The order was different and so was the content.
 It was a service of lament for the brokenness that is going on in our nation.
-A large part of it related to the racial brokenness, which are many other areas of brokenness too.
-That was our main focus.
+A large part of it related to the racial brokenness, but there are many other areas of brokenness too.
+That was just our main focus.
 It affects so many areas of life that we are unaware of.
 Some of the areas affected by our brokenness are

 - Our defensiveness when topics come up that might indicate we might play a part in the problem.

 - Our difficulty in discussing issues separately.
 We hear a list of many problems related to racism, pick out a few that we can punch holes in with logic and ignore the others that relate to us.
 Why?
 We don’t want to change.
 Change is hard and painful.

 - Our difficulty agreeing with issues that people we disagree with politically, religiously or in other important areas, believe.
 Yes, it is hard finding ourselves in agreement with people we disagree with in so many areas, but truth is truth.
 Sometimes they can be right.
 If they are right, we need to humble ourselves enough to say, “You are right in this area, even if I don’t always agree with you all the time.
 I need to change.”

 - Our difficulty humbling ourselves at any time and admitting we have been wrong in our thinking and need to change.